Posts Tagged ‘kaffir lime leaves’

 Ingredients

-13 dried red chili pepper, seeded, soaked, and coarsely chopped
+* 12 dried red chili peppers, soaked (at lease 4 hrs) and coarsely chopped

 Preparation